divya2507punna/smart-quiz-game/README.md

 The questions are relatively simple and may not be suitable for advanced users.

 **NOTE**
-for making this code into better version you can customise according to your requirements by making smaill changes in the code.
+for making this code into better version you can customise according to your requirements by making small changes in the code.